metno/titantuner/README.md

 ```bash
 ./serve
 ```
 This starts a webserver locally on your computer, making the titantuner available in the browser.
+Select the test you want to perform (SCT, Isolation, Buddy, Buddy event, SCT resistant, SCT dual, First Guess), and set the test parameters in the UI.
+Then click on the update button (below the parameters) to see the map showing the results of the tests.

 ## Running titantuner on sample data